Hunuki Hunukitama

 Hunuki Saletogia Hunukitama (died July 2003) was a Niuean politician and independent member of the Niue Assembly from 2001 until his death in 2003.
-Prior to his election to the Assembly, Hunukitama served as the Secretary to the Premier of Niue.
+Prior to his election to the assembly, Hunukitama served as the secretary to the premier of Niue.
 Additionally, Hunukitama served in managerial roles across a number of governmental and business organizations.

 Political career

-Hunukitama was elected to a common roll seat in the Niue Assembly in a April 2001 by-election that occurred after MP Hima Douglas resigned to take an appointment as the High Commissioner of Niue to New Zealand, defeating a Niue People's Party candidate by a significant margin.
+Hunukitama was elected to a common roll seat in the Niue Assembly in an April 2001 by-election that occurred after MP Hima Douglas resigned to take an appointment as the High Commissioner of Niue to New Zealand, defeating a Niue People's Party candidate by a significant margin.
 Hunukitama was re-elected to the Niue Assembly in the 2002 Niuean general election as a common roll member.
 In that year, Hunukitama ran against Young Vivian for Premier of Niue and lost 6 votes to 14.

-In 2002, Hunukitama and former Premier Sani Lakatani visited Baltimore, Maryland to broker a deal with a Korean group called the Christian Ambassador Mission Holy People University that wanted to set up a holy city in Niue that would act as the group's headquarters on 121 hectares of farmland in Vaiea.
+In 2002, Hunukitama and former premier Sani Lakatani visited Baltimore, Maryland to broker a deal with a Korean group called the Christian Ambassador Mission Holy People University that wanted to set up a holy city in Niue that would act as the group's headquarters on 121 hectares of farmland in Vaiea.
 The facility was planned to house 600 people, construct a temple, and be fully walled and guarded and disallow police access.
 In addition to meeting with the group, Hunukitama and others in the Niue government conducted background checks for the organization.

-Prior to his election to the Assembly, Hunukitama served as the Secretary to the Premier of Niue.
+Prior to his election to the assembly, Hunukitama served as the secretary to the premier of Niue.